Willson Group

 The Willson Group of artists (active c.
 1860–1906) was an English Quaker family of about seven landscape, portrait and caricature painters.
 Members included John Joseph Willson, his sister Hannah Willson, his wife Emilie Dorothy Hilliard, and their four children, Michael Anthony Hilliard Willson, twins Margaret Willson and E. Dorothy Willson, and Mary Hilliard Willson.

 John Joseph, known as J.J.
-Willson, was senior partner in the firm of Willson, Walker & Co. which owned the Sheepscar tannery, at one time the largest in the country.
+Willson, was senior partner in the firm of Wilson, Walker & Co. which owned the Sheepscar tannery, at one time the largest in the country.
 He was instrumental to the movement for the foundation of Leeds Art Gallery, working on a committee alongside John Atkinson Grimshaw and others, and he was a vice president of the Yorkshire Union of Artists when John William Waterhouse was president.

 J.J., Margaret and Dorothy exhibited at the Royal Academy Summer Exhibition; on five occasions in Margaret's case.
 Michael and Mary achieved commissions including caricatures of prominent Leeds public figures such as Sir James Kitson and John Barran MP, and portraits in oils of Isaac and Ann Rickett and George Corson.
 The children and sister of J.J. never married.

 Group setup and background

 Family origins

-The Willson family owned High Wray House, at High Wray, Claife, Ambleside, now a listed building.
+The Wilson (later, Willson) family owned High Wray House, at High Wray, Claife, Ambleside, now a listed building.
 It was built in 1728 by Anthony Wilson and his wife Dorothy.
 In the early 1840s the family funded a schoolhouse in the grounds of High Wray House; the original schoolhouse was demolished, and the replacement school building later became High Wray Village Hall.